spang-lab/FastqPuri/README_makeBloom.md

 NOTE: the options -p, -n, -m are mutually exclusive.
 The program
       will give an error if more than one of them are passed as input.
-      It is recommended to pass the false positive rate and let the program compute the other variables (excepting singular situations) If none of them are passed, the false positive rate will default to 0.05 and the other variables will be computed respecting this requirement.
-See documentation and supplementary material for more details.
+      It is recommended to pass the false positive rate and let the program compute the other variables (excepting singular situations).
+      If none of them are passed, the false positive rate will default to 0.05 and the other variables will be computed respecting this requirement.
+See the `Doxygen` documentation and supplementary material for more details.
 ```